lukesgood/bluetooth-codec-checker/README.md

 # Bluetooth Codec Checker (BCC)

-A comprehensive Android app for detecting and analyzing Bluetooth audio codecs, device information, and connection quality.
+A comprehensive Android app for detecting and analyzing Bluetooth audio codecs, device information, and connection quality with advanced interference analysis.

 ## Features